r5d/lpschedule-generator/docs/install/index.rst

 On a Debian based distribution, do::

-  $ sudo apt-get install virtualenv
+  $ sudo apt-get install python-virtualenv

 On GNU Guix, do::